mzen17/HonyakuBot/README.md

 - Testing in a self-hosted codeserver instance.

 ### Minimum Specs
-- Runs on Google Colab
-- 1 vCPU (of weak Xeon)
+- 1 vCPU
 - 12 GB RAM
+- 10GB of disk space

 ### Reference Specs (What it was built and tested on)
 - 8 vCPU (Intel Xeon E5 2670).